Breast Augmentation Chicago

 From an aesthetic standpoint, there are a few factors which determine whether women may be potential candidates for a breast augmentation.
 The most common scenario of candidates are women that feel they lack fullness in their breasts.

 On the contrary, even if women have volume which they are satisfied with, they still may want to increase their cup size to achieve a “fuller” or “lifted” look.
 If you have any additional features about your breasts that you feel self-conscious about, Dr. Placik will go over solutions that he can provide.

-For many ladies, getting a breast augmentation is all about achieving their ideal body shape and size to develop their confidence and self-belief.
+For many ladies, getting a breast augmentation is all about achieving their ideal body shape and breast size to develop their confidence and self-belief.
 As going larger becomes an ever more attractive option, women feel empowered and able to choose the breast shape and breast size that they have always wanted.
 When visiting Dr. Placik at our private practice in Chicago, Illinois, we have the knowledge, skills, and experience to make your dreams a reality.

 There are many reasons why women choose to get a breast augmentation.
 Although the common perception is that many procedures are to increase size, the reality is that after pregnancy some women may want a confidence boost, or perhaps they feel that their breasts are not symmetrical in size or shape.
 The reasons behind your choice of doesn’t matter; our priority is that you are delighted with the results and that your self-esteem, and self-image drastically increase.

 Breast augmentation involves surgery, and as with all forms of surgery, there are certain risks involved.
 To minimize risks involved in breast enlargement, potential candidates for should be in good physical health, and it is important that your body has stopped developing.
 In most cases, this will be at or around the age of 18.